 Terrorism and Allied Matters

-Over the past several years, ACPO (TAM) has overseen the development of the ACPO counter-terrorism network, a series of dedicated counter terrorism policing units that have been established across England and Wales and which work in concert with the (pre-existing) Counter Terrorism Command within the Metropolitan Police Service.
-These units are regionally based and resourced by 'lead' police forces.
-Their role includes the gathering of intelligence and evidence to help prevent, disrupt and prosecute terrorist activities.
-As a whole, the network has a wide range of experts including but not limited to skilled detectives, financial investigators, community contact teams, intelligence analysts, forensic specialists and high-tech investigators.
+ACPO (TAM) has also overseen the development of the counter-terrorism network, a series of dedicated CT policing units that have been established across England and Wales, working in collaboration with the (pre-existing) Counter Terrorism Command (CTC), within the Metropolitan Police Service (MPS).
+These units are regionally based and resourced by police forces.
+Their role includes gathering intelligence and evidence to help prevent, disrupt and prosecute terrorist activities.
+As a whole, the CT policing network has a wide range of experts including, but not limited to, skilled detectives, financial investigators, community contact teams, intelligence analysts, forensic specialists and high-tech investigators.